mohamedfattouhy/BankML/README.md

 To use the ML model, you can follow these steps:

-1. Clone the Git repository on your computer `git clone <project link>`.
+1. Clone the Git repository on your computer `git clone <project link>`
 2. Run the `install.sh` file in a terminal.
 3. To train the ML model (random forest), run in a terminal `python main.py` or `python main.py <N_TREES>` to perform data collection, data preparation, training and model evaluation.
 In case you choose to specify **N_TREES**, make sure it is an integer greater than or equal to 1, as it indicates the number of trees in the random forest.